-The crypto market is experiencing double-digit percentage losses, with bitcoin (BTC) dipping below $30,000 briefly on May 9, 2022 for the first time since July, 2021.
-General market sentiment and turmoil rocking the TerraUSD (UST) stablecoin and LUNA have many investors understandably worried.
+The crypto market is experiencing double-digit percentage losses, with bitcoin (BTC) dipping below $20,000 in June 2022, its lowest price since November 2020.
+General market sentiment beyond crypto is also bleak, and has many investors understandably worried.
 But that doesn't mean you should throw up your hands and run from the markets.

 So, what should you do instead?

 1. Buy the crypto dip using dollar-cost averaging

 It’s all too easy to be on the wrong side of a crypto trade when markets turn wildly volatile, but that doesn’t mean you have to sit there and watch your portfolio plummet by the hour.

 Investors who have held back a reserve of fiat currency or stablecoins, or have expendable capital in their bank accounts, will have the ability to “buy the dip.”
 This common phrase used throughout the crypto industry refers to the practice of buying up an amount of cryptocurrency whenever there’s a significant bearish correction in the market.

 Read More: What's the Point of Stablecoins, Anyway?